 It can be as simple as:

-- deciding to put aside $20 every week from now on to engage in teenage investing goals
+- Deciding to put aside $20 every week from now on to reach teenage investing goals

-Money management involves understanding the value of money, how to earn it, what you want in life and then making decisions that will help you get there.
+Money management involves understanding the value of money, how to earn it and what you want in life–then making decisions that will help you get to where you want to go.

 Why is Teenage Money Management Different?

-It’s easier to break goals down into categories.
-This makes them more approachable and less prone to change.
+One way to help your teen stick with and achieve their goals is to break them down into categories, which makes them more digestible.
 For example, goals for teenagers might include:

-- Saving Money: It’s probably not realistic for a teenager to save up $20,000 by age 18 or even 25!
-However just saving one dollar per day can make a difference over time
+- Saving money: It’s probably not realistic for a teenager to save up $20,000 by age 18 or even 25.
+However, convincing them to save just one dollar per day early on can make a big difference in their saving habits as the years roll by.

-- Investing Money: Taking the first step to invest money is a vitally important step.
-It may be tempting to skip this step, but it’s much more difficult for teenagers to save money on their own because of the many financial responsibilities that they have as minors.
-Plus, many free stock investing apps have slashed barriers to entry to almost nothing, making it easier for teenagers to learn how to invest money than ever before
+- Investing money: It might be tempting to skip this step, as it’s more difficult and often involves much longer-term goals that are difficult for a teen to commit to.
+But teaching your teenager the first step on how to invest money is a vital step toward money-management success.
+Consider helping your teenager open a brokerage account of their own.
+Many free stock investing apps have slashed barriers to entry to almost nothing, making it easier for teenagers to learn how to invest money than ever before.

-- Giving Money: Teenagers could start giving back by donating to their favorite charities or volunteering in some capacity every month
+- Giving money: Teenagers can start giving back by donating to their favorite charities or volunteering in some capacity every month.
+Select a charity that aligns with their interests and ensure they give a fixed amount each month or year.

-- Financial Goals: Financial goals are achieved by saving up until the cost of an item (or more) can be purchased in one lump sum
+Financial goals are achieved by saving up until the cost of something can be purchased in one lump sum.
+Consider setting three goals:

-It’s also important to set a timeline for goals and have clear steps on how you will achieve them.
-This helps with teenage money management because it makes the goal seem achievable, which in turn motivates us more to work towards that goal.
+It’s also important to establish clear steps on how you will achieve them.
+This helps with teenage money management because it makes the goal achievable, which in turn will better motivate your teen to work toward that goal.

 Financial Planning and Advice for Teenagers